crishN144/Customer-Segmentation-RFM-Dashboard/README.md

 The RFM Analytics Dashboard provides a powerful tool for businesses to segment their customers and gain insights into their purchasing behavior.
 By utilizing RFM metrics, businesses can better understand customer value and tailor their marketing strategies accordingly.

+Certainly!
+Here’s the updated **How to Use** section for your README file:

 ## How to Use

-To explore and utilize this project:
+To explore and utilize this project, follow these steps:

 1. **Clone the Repository**:
    ```bash